berceanu/hpc-europa3-application/index.md

 [`synchrad`](https://github.com/hightower8083/synchrad), perhaps with
 additional further development.

-On *weeks 5-8* I will undertake full-scale PIC simulations using `PIConGPU`, for the most promising parameter sets discovered during *week 4*. `PIConGPU` [Bussmann et. al, Proc.
-Int.
-Conf. on HPC, Networking, Storage and Analysis, (2013)], a fully relativistic 3D3V code running on graphic processing units (GPUs).
-The code is open source, with a GPL license, and developed by the Junior Group Computational Radiation Physics at the Institute for Radiation Physics at HZDR in close collaboration with the Center for Information Services and High Performance Computing (ZIH) of the Technical University Dresden.
-`PIConGPU` is a parallel code, using message parsing (MPI) to communicate between various GPUs and `Alpaka`, an abstraction library for parallel kernel acceleration based on CUDA, at the single-GPU level.
-Due to the large memory required for simulating scenarios relevant to the current laser-plasma experiments, `PIConGPU` has to be run on multiple GPUs, with the simulation domain split up between them.
+On *weeks 5-8* I will undertake full-scale PIC simulations using `fbpic`, for the most promising parameter sets discovered during *week 4*.
+Due to the large memory required for simulating scenarios relevant to the current laser-plasma experiments, `fbpic` has to be run on multiple GPUs, with the simulation domain split up between them (domain decomposition).
+Also during this time I plan to start some simulations for preliminary ELI-NP experiments which will share most of the previously-described workflow.

 The production runs will be followed by converge testing and post-processing of the simulation results, in close interaction with the experimental and simulation teams from SPARC LAB.
 Any data analysis scripts developed in the process, as well as the simulation data itself will be released open-source for the benefit of the community.
-Also during this time I plan to start some simulations for preliminary ELI-NP experiments which might share some of the previously-described workflow.

 On *week 8* I will start writing down a draft (eventually leading to peer-reviewed publication) detailing the analyzed data up to that point and any